-APPROVED ROCKET ENGINES.
+APPROVED ROCKET ENGINES

-Your rocket must be powered only by commercially-made model rocket engines that are safetycertified by the NAR and listed on the final NAR Engine Certification List attached to this letter.
-These engines must be F power level and below, with no more than a combined total impulse of 80.0 Newton-seconds if more than one engine is used.
+Your rocket must be powered only by commercially-made model rocket engines that are safety-certified by the NAR and listed on the final NAR Engine Certification List attached to this letter.

-Engine Vendor Support.
+Engine Vendor Support:

 Hangar11 Hobbies will be onsite at the fly-offs as a rocket engine vendor.
 They have both Estes engines of all types and most of the E and F engines that Aerotech and other manufacturers now have in production.
 IF YOU CANNOT TRAVEL BY AUTO TO THE FINALS WITH YOUR ENGINES (see below) YOU SHOULD ORDER THEM IN ADVANCE FROM HANGAR11, FOR DELIVERY ON-SITE AT THE FLY-OFF.
 Do not assume that Hangar11 will have engines in stock on the field that you did not order in advance.
 They will be the only on-site vendor.
 Hangar11 can be reached at:

-Hangar11 Hobbies, Inc. 24 Hallock Drive Suite 1 Washingtonville, NY 10992 www.hangar11.com (845) 926-1959
+Hangar11 Hobbies, Inc.

+24 Hallock Drive Suite 1

+Washingtonville, NY 10992

+www.hangar11.com

+bobbyb@hangar11.com

+(845) 926-1959